 How we are keeping you safe and healthy

 - If you are sick or were exposed to someone with COVID-19, please contact our office.

-- We can perform both rapid COVID-19 testing and send-out COVID-19 testing at our office depending on what you need, as well as regular flu and strep testing too.
+- We can order COVID-19 testing for you if indicated.
 Please schedule an appointment so you can discuss with a medical provider what is the best course of action for you